carello/cicd-virl/README.md

 - enter: `./cleanup.sh`

 ### To Do
-Create a robust/flexible app within the drone plugins and not rely on 'commands' within the .drone.yml file.
+- Create a robust/flexible app within the drone plugins and not rely on 'commands' within the .drone.yml file.
 This would allow for more flexible use cases in the future.
+- Webex BOT isn't working accurately.